kriebb/kriebb.github.io/_posts/2023-01-15-how-fears-can-make-me-stronger.md

 | Losing Business | Fear of losing control and opportunities | Creates unhealthy job protection behaviors | Empower others and trust that new opportunities will arise |
 | Being Embarrassed | Fear of appearing incompetent | Prevents authentic connections | Accept compliments gracefully and admit when you don't know |

-## Xpirit | Part of Xebia
+## <code>Xpirit | Part of Xebia</code>

-When I read that book, I saw a resemblance with the way [Xpirit | Part of Xebia](https://xpirit.com) operates.
+When I read that book, I saw a resemblance with the way [<code>Xpirit | Part of Xebia</code>](https://xpirit.com) operates.
 A company that acknowledges these fears and especially that wants to help me conquer those fears is admiring and can lift me further as well.

 ## Outro